Genivia/ugrep/README.md

             previously-specified exclusions by including matching files.
 Lines starting with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.
+    --from=FILE
+            Read additional pathnames of files to search from FILE.
+When FILE is a `-', standard input is read.
+This option is useful with `find ... -print | ugrep --from=- ...' to search specific files.
     --ignore-files[=FILE]
             Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
 The default FILE is